rr-/pyindexer/README.md

 on the first file found*.
 It does *not* merge settings from multiple parent directories.

-`auth_filtering` looks for `access` extended file attribute for each indexed file/directory.
-The field should contain user names eligible to access given file/directory, separated with `:`.
-If the field is empty, the file/directory can be accessed by every user.
+`auth_filtering` turns on basic view permission system.
+User names that are by default eligible to access each file/directory are specified in `auth_default` configuration field.
+This list can be overridden through extended file attributes for each indexed file/directory.
+The engine looks for the following three attributes:

+- `access` - overrides `auth_default` completely
+- `access_add` - permits additional user names with relation to the `auth_default` configuration field
+- `access_del` - revokes user names even if they were specified in `auth_default` configuration field

+Each of these fields contains user names separated with `:`.

 ### Example deployment with nginx, uwsgi and systemd